OndwelaRavhanga/STADIOchoice-Churn-Prediction/README.md

 ### Issues
 Currently, there are no active issues.
-Since this is the proposal stage (SS1), no real client data has been received yet, and no technical work (data cleaning, modelling) has started — so no problems have arisen to log at this point.
+Since this is the proposal stage (SS1), no real client data has been received yet, and no technical work (data cleaning, modelling) has started; so no problems have arisen to log at this point.
 This section will be updated as issues emerge during SS2 and SS3.